 With global investors looking to the UK technology for growth, should private investors do the same?

 In what was another record-breaking year, investments in the UK tech sector soared to £10.1 billion last year – up £3.1 billion on 2018’s very strong figures and the highest in UK history.
-Venture capital into US and Chinese tech firms plummeted by 20% and 65% respectively.
+Venture capital investment into US and Chinese tech firms plummeted by 20% and 65% respectively.
 Investors are turning away from the world’s two largest tech markets and instead looking to the UK for future growth.

 The UK tech sector appeals to investors for a number of reasons including a business friendly environment, talented workforce and longstanding reputation for innovation.
 At the same time the politics between the US and China is playing into Britain’s hands.
 With both countries looking to be the dominant technology force in the world, neither China nor the US is likely to sell strategic technology to each other.
 This creates a potentially huge trade arbitrage opportunity for UK and European deep tech companies to sell both into the US and China over the next 20 years.

 VC investment growth in the UK exceeded 40% for the third year in the row.
 All the more remarkable considering the background of political unrest and uncertainty we have seen during that time.

 This is approximately one third of the £30.4bn raised in Europe in 2019, with UK-based firms receiving more than Germany (£5.4bn) and France (£3.4bn) combined.

 Eight more unicorns were created in the UK in 2019 – there are now 77 unlisted tech companies valued at over $1 billion in the UK, twice the number of any other country in Europe and second only to the US and China.
 At the same time early-stage company investment increased reaching £3.9 billion.